 Neo Ban Hui is currently the Lead Pastor at Salem Chapel.
 He was a former businessman running his own travel agency until the Lord challenged him to go into full-time ministry in 1995.
 He took a sabbatical from work to be trained at Tung Ling Bible School and subsequently at Faith Bible College in New Zealand.
 He joined Salem Chapel in 1998.
 He is married to Jasmin and they have 2 sons, Timothy and Jonathan.

-Rev Benjamin Lee graduated from Trinity Theological College (TTC) in the year 2012, and has since served as a Methodist Pastor in Faith Methodist and currently, Wesley Methodist Church.
-He is the pastor overseeing the Outreach Ministries in Wesley, which includes Missions, Social Concerns, Crisis Relief and Witness & Evangelism.
+He graduated from Trinity Theological College (TTC) in year 2012, and has since served as a Methodist Pastor in Faith Methodist Church and most recently in Wesley Methodist Church.
 Prior to entering TTC, he worked in Hewlett-Packard for 9 years in their regional consulting team.
 He is married to Genevieve, and has 3 school-going children, Caleb, Sarah and Sophia.